Privacy Policy

 Report snapshots live in a separate object-storage bucket, isolated from the main user-content bucket.
 They are not served to end users, included in data exports, or indexed for search.
 Access is limited to authorised trust-and-safety and engineering staff who need them for report review, and every access is recorded in an audit trail.

-Snapshots are kept for up to one year (365 days) from the report date, after which an automated storage-lifecycle rule deletes them permanently.
-Deletion of the original message, attachment, account, or Community does not remove the snapshot during this window because it preserves the record needed for investigation and appeals.
-Once the retention period expires, the snapshot is deleted.
-In rare cases where specific evidence must be kept longer to meet a binding legal obligation, only what the law requires is retained, and the rest is deleted on the usual schedule.
+Snapshots are kept for up to 1 year from the report date, after which an automated storage-lifecycle rule deletes them permanently.
+Deleting the original message, attachment, account, or Community does not remove the snapshot during this window, because it preserves the record needed for investigation and appeals.
+In rare cases where specific evidence must be kept longer to meet a binding legal obligation, only what the law requires is retained.

 7.10 Retention at a glance